Lillard has 36 as Blazers beat Pelicans again, 101-93

 PORTLAND, Ore.
-(AP) — Damian Lillard scored 36 points, 21 in the opening quarter alone, and the Portland Trail Blazers won the second of back-to-back games against the New Orleans Pelicans 101-93 on Thursday night.
+(AP) — Damian Lillard scored 36 points, 21 in the opening quarter alone, and the Portland Trail Blazers won the second of back-to-back games against the New Orleans Pelicans, 101-93 on Thursday night.

 Carmelo Anthony added 15 points for the Blazers, who also edged the Pelicans 125-124 on Tuesday night.
 Enes Kanter finished with 16 points and 13 rebounds.